wavefrontHQ/observability-for-kubernetes/operator/hack/autoinstrumentation/pixie.md

 ## Prerequisites

-GKE is the only supported Kuberenetes provider right now.
-In addition, your cluster needs to conform to the following:
+A Kubernetes cluster:
 - Minimum of five nodes.
-- Node VMs need a minimum of 4 vCPUs (`e2-standard-4`).
+- Node VMs need a minimum of 4 vCPUs.
+For example, the GCP machine type of `e2-standard-4`.

+Refer to Pixie's [Setting up Kubernetes](https://docs.px.dev/installing-pixie/setting-up-k8s/) and [Requirements](https://docs.px.dev/installing-pixie/requirements/) documentation for more details.

 ## Install Operations for Applications Kubernetes Integration